-WWTPs are key infrastructure for the protection of environment.
-However, being a major energy consumer, it is particularly important to ensure that these plants are operated in a manner that optimises treatment efficiency and energy consumption.
-One important aspect is detection and management of faults in timely manner.
-Results presented in this paper have shown that there is a vast potential in using Deep Neural Networks in managing WWTP faults and this work is only the first step in this direction.
-Not only the proposed method outperformed traditional methods, but the performance achieved in fault detection (recall) of over 92% will enable a new class of WWTP monitoring and management that require very little human supervision.
-In addition, these methods allow integration with Environmental Decision Support Systems that enable WWTPs to maintain high performance and low emissions, even in response to unexpected events, where faults can be acted upon in a timely manner with minimal environmental impact.
-It is expected that the work will further encourage the use of Deep Neural Networks, not only in WWTP management, but also in general field of environmental protection.
+WWTPs are key infrastructure for the protection of the environment.
+However, being a major energy consumer, it is particularly important to ensure that these plants are operated in a manner that optimizes treatment efficiency and energy consumption.
+One important aspect is the detection and management of faults in a timely manner.
+The results presented in this paper have shown that there is a vast potential in using deep neural networks in managing WWTP faults, and this work is only the first step in this direction.
+The proposed method not only outperformed traditional methods but the performance achieved a fault detection (recall) of over 92% which will enable a new class of WWTP monitoring and management that requires very little human supervision.
+In addition, these methods allow integration with environmental decision support systems that enable WWTPs to maintain a high performance and low emissions, even in response to unexpected events, where faults can be acted upon in a timely manner with minimal environmental impact.
+It is expected that the work will further encourage the use of deep neural networks, not only in WWTP management but also in the general field of environmental protection.